 This artwork is a creative interpretation of regional climate data generated by scientific institutions in the San Jose region.
 The project grew from a three year partnership with UC Berkeley biological field station, Blue Oak Ranch Reserve (BORR) and represents the potential for an ongoing artist residency program focused on evolving issues of climate change, increasing public awareness and inspiring behavioral change.

 The project on display in these cases uses a combination of satellite and time-lapse photography transmitted via solar-powered cameras located in the east hills of the Santa Clara Valley.
 The cameras record the movement of wildlife and change of the seasons every 3 minutes, 24 hours a day.
 The ongoing transmission of information to the airport becomes a dynamic archive of the climate.

 Project Partners: U.C.
-Berkeley’s Blue Oak Ranch Reserve (BORR), Lick Observatory and XERIC DESIGN, creators of EarthDesk, Richard Humphrey
+Berkeley’s Blue Oak Ranch Reserve (BORR), Lick Observatory and XERIC DESIGN (creators of EarthDesk), Richard Humphrey and Machine Histories.

 - Commissioning Agent: City of San Jose, CA, San Jose cultural Affairs

 - Multi Media: LED screens, canon 5D, solar power, wireless, video,

 - Project Support by Machine Histories: CNC etched plywood art panels and installation.